 Updated June 30th, 2022 

 Altcoins offer a way for any investor to buy equity in new start-up companies.
-Some of these start-up companies will do very well and the outcome and prices will explode.
+Some of these start-up companies might do well and their coin prices will rise.

 Of course with any investment upside, there is a downside risk.
 The problem with Altcoins is we don’t know which companies will thrive and which will fail.
 You have to do your research and understand what you are buying and what these companies actually do.

 Altcoins are highly speculative and should be purchased with caution as most likely won’t exist in the future and your investment could go to zero.
 As with all investments, be sure to diversify.

-Some altcoin projects, Cardano which is the fifth-largest market cap coin worth $39bn, for example, aren’t being currently utilized but have big expectations.
+Some altcoin projects, Cardano which is the fifth-largest market cap coin worth $59 billion, for example, aren’t being currently utilized but have big expectations.
 Some expect Cardano to be the payment system of the future while others say it is nothing more than an unproven speculative project.